Michael Tomasello: Early life and education

-Tomasello was born in Bartow, Florida.
+Tomasello was born in Bartow, Florida and attended high school at the Taft School in Watertown, Connecticut.
 He received his bachelor's degree 1972 from Duke University and his doctorate in Experimental Psychology 1980 from University of Georgia.

 Career

 Tomasello was a professor of psychology and anthropology at Emory University in Atlanta, Georgia, US, during the 1980s and 1990s.
 Subsequently, he moved to Germany to become co-director of Max Planck Institute for Evolutionary Anthropology in Leipzig, and later also honorary professor at University of Leipzig and co-director of the Wolfgang Kohler Primate Research Center.
-In 2016, he became Professor of Psychology and Neuroscience, Duke University, where he now is James F. Bonk Distinguished Professor.
+In 2016, he became professor of psychology and neuroscience at Duke University, where he now is James F. Bonk Distinguished Professor.

 He works on child language acquisition as a crucially important aspect of the enculturation process.
 He is a critic of Noam Chomsky's universal grammar, rejecting the idea of an innate universal grammar and instead proposing a functional theory of language development (sometimes called the social-pragmatic theory of language acquisition or usage-based approach to language acquisition) in which children learn linguistic structures through intention-reading and pattern-finding in their discourse interactions with others.

-Tomasello also studies broader cognitive skills in a comparative light at the Wolfgang Köhler Primate Research Center in Leipzig.
-With his research team, he created a set of experimental devices to test toddlers' (from 6 months to 24 months) and apes' spatial, instrumental, and social cognition; the outcome of which is that social (even ultrasocial) cognition is what truly sets human apart.
+Tomasello also studied broader cognitive skills in a comparative light at the Wolfgang Köhler Primate Research Center in Leipzig.
+With his research team, he created a set of experimental devices to test toddlers' and apes' spatial, instrumental, and social cognition; he argued that social (even ultrasocial) cognition is what truly sets human apart.

 Uniqueness of human social cognition: broad outlines

-More specifically, Tomasello argues that non-human apes lack a series of skills:
+Tomasello conducted experimental lab work with nonhuman apes to test his ideas around what makes humans unique.
+Based largely on lab tests, he argued that apes lack a series of skills: